Treating Vertebrobasilar insufficiency, vertebrobasilar artery insufficiency, rotational vertebral artery occlusion syndrome, or Bow Hunter Syndrome

 The challenges of cervical fusion are many and should be a last resort option.
 Often patients will tell us that their doctors are very confident that the surgery will go well but the patients are still apprehensive, even frightened.
 There are times when surgery may be needed.
 This is when bone spurring or bony overgrowth itself is pressing against the artery.
 This type of problem is indicative of someone much older in age and suffering from very advanced cervical degenerative disc disease.

 Non-surgical treatment – Cervical Spine Stability and Restoring Lordosis -Making a case for regeneration and repair of the spinal ligaments.
 What are we seeing in this image?

-In this section, we are going to talk about the realistic non-surgical options to the treatment of Vertebrobasilar insufficiency and its related symptoms.
+In this section, we are going to talk about the realistic non-surgical options for the treatment of Vertebrobasilar insufficiency and its related symptoms.

 Atlantoaxial instability: C1 and C2 hypermobility causes Vertebrobasilar insufficiency

-In a 2015 paper appearing in the Journal of Prolotherapy, (6) our research team wrote that cervical ligament injury should be more widely viewed as the underlying pathophysiology (the cause of) atlantoaxial instability and the primary cause of cervical myelopathy (disease) including the problems of Vertebrobasilar insufficiency.
-This was a continuation in the series of published research Caring Medical Regenerative Medicine Clinics is producing on the problems of cervical instability including the 2014 article Chronic Neck Pain: Making the Connection Between Capsular Ligament Laxity and Cervical Instability that we mentioned above.
+In a 2015 paper appearing in the Journal of Prolotherapy, (13) our research team wrote that cervical ligament injury should be more widely viewed as the underlying pathophysiology (the cause of) atlantoaxial instability and the primary cause of cervical myelopathy (disease) including the problems of Vertebrobasilar insufficiency.
+This was a continuation of the series of published research Caring Medical is producing on the problems of cervical instability including the 2014 article Chronic Neck Pain: Making the Connection Between Capsular Ligament Laxity and Cervical Instability that we mentioned above.

 The concept of Vertebrobasilar insufficiency being caused by ligament damage is not so simple for doctors to understand.
 Patients suffer from big problems caused by little damage to the ligaments and the cause goes unnoticed.